Dominant Auslander-Gorenstein algebras and mixed cluster tilting: Preliminaries

 \section{Preliminaries}

-We assume that all algebras are finite dimensional algebras over a field $K$ and modules are finitely generated right modules unless stated otherwise.
-We assume that the reader is familiar with the basics of representation theory of algebras and refer for example to the textbooks \cite{ARS} and \cite{SkoYam}.
-For background on homological dimensions such as the dominant dimension and related properties we refer for example to \cite{Ta} and \cite{Yam}.
-For background on Gorenstein homological algebra and maximal Cohen-Macaulay modules we refer to \cite{Che}.
+We assume that all algebras are finite dimensional over a field $K$ and modules are finitely generated right modules unless stated otherwise.
+We assume that the reader is familiar with the basics of representation theory of algebras and refer for example to the textbooks \cite{ARS,ASS,SkoYam}.
+For background on homological dimensions such as the dominant dimension and related properties we refer for example to \cite{Ta,Yam}.
+For background on Gorenstein homological algebra and maximal Cohen-Macaulay modules we refer to \cite{AB,Che}.

-Throughout, $D$ denotes the natural duality of the module category of an algebra $A$, $\proj A$ denotes the full subcategory of projective $A$-modules and $\inj A$ the full subcategory of injective $A$-modules.
-A module $M$ is called \emph{basic} if it has no non-zero direct summand of the form $L^{\oplus 2}$ for some indecomposable module $L$.
-An algebra is called basic if the regular module is a basic module.
-The Loewy length of a module $M$ will be denoted by $\LL(M)$.
-Recall that the \emph{dominant dimension} $\domdim M$ of a module $M$ with a minimal injective coresolution
+Throughout, $D=\Hom_K(-,K)$ denotes the natural duality of the module category of an algebra $A$, $\proj A$ denotes the full subcategory of projective $A$-modules and $\inj A$ the full subcategory of injective $A$-modules.
+We will usually omit the bracket and write $DM$ when applying the duality $D$ to a module $M$, unless there is the danger of confusion -- for instance, we will write $D(Af)$ for injective $A$-module corresponding to an idempotent $f$.
+A module $M$ is called \emph{basic} if it has no direct summand of the form $L \oplus L$ for some indecomposable module $L$.
+An algebra $A$ is called \emph{basic} if $A$ is a basic module.
+We denote by $\LL(M)$ the Loewy length of a module $M$.

+Denote by $\pdim M$ and $\idim M$ the projective dimension and injective dimension of a module $M$ respectively.
+An algebra $A$ is said to be \emph{Iwanaga-Gorenstein} if $\idim A+\pdim DA < \infty$; in such a case, we have $\idim A=\pdim DA$ and $\idim A$ is called the \emph{self-injective dimension} of $A$.
+A module $M$ with $\Ext_A^{i}(M,A)=0$ for all $i>0$ over an Iwanaga-Gorenstein algebra $A$ is called \emph{maximal Cohen-Macaulay} (also known as Gorenstein projective in the literature).
+Denote by $\CM A$ the full subcategory of maximal Cohen-Macaulay modules of $A$ and by $\Omega^n(\mod A)$ the full subcategory of modules that are isomorphic to the $n$-th syzygy of a module.
+One can show that an algebra $A$ is Iwanaga-Gorenstein with self-injective dimension $n$ if and only if $\Omega^n(\mod A)=\CM A$, see for example \cite[Theorem 2.3.3]{Che}.
+Note that for an Iwanaga-Gorenstein algebra $A$, one has $\gldim A<\infty$ if and only if $\CM A=\proj A$; in which case, the global dimension coincides with the self-injective dimension.